Climate preparedness and adaptation

-To better understand climate-related risks in B.C., the Province has completed a Preliminary Strategic Climate Risk Assessment, which examined 15 climate risks and their potential consequences in 2050.
-The assessment will help inform the climate preparedness and adaptation strategy and help government develop appropriate measures to address those risks.
+To better understand climate-related risks in B.C., the Province completed a Preliminary Strategic Climate Risk Assessment, that examined 15 climate risks and their potential consequences in 2050.
+This assessment, along with other scientific evidence and engagement, will help inform the climate preparedness and adaptation strategy so that our level of preparedness is right for the level of risk.

-The Province already has a number of programs and resources in place to help prepare for the impacts of climate change.
+The Province currently has a number of programs and resources in place to help prepare for the impacts of climate change.

-- Considering climate impacts in designing and maintaining highways, and developing best practice guidelines for a resilient transportation system
+- Considering climate change impacts in designing and maintaining highways, and applying adaptation practice guidelines for a resilient transportation system

 - Providing guidance to local governments and professionals on sea dike design and coastal development to protect people, buildings, and infrastructure from sea-level rise (PDF, 3.3 MB)